basuccess/catfccbdc/README.md

 Tony Thouweling: Lead developer—optimizing for large-scale broadband analysis.
 Submit issues/pull requests to enhance chunking, parallel processing, or memory efficiency.

-License
+## License

-Contact tony.houweling@gmail.com for permissions.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 Example jq commands to inspect geojson: